How to Write a Great Christmas Greeting to the Child You Sponsor

 1. Something you’re grateful for this year

 The child you support will love to hear how you’ve experienced God’s faithfulness during the past year.
-Life is full of ups and downs for all of us.
+Life is full of ups and downs for us all.
 Being able to see beyond our circumstances and recognise the ways God has blessed and sustained us is a wonderful way we can honour our Heavenly Father and encourage each other.

 Why would they want to hear my news, you might wonder!
-Well, as much as you’re interested in your sponsored child’s life, they’re equally curious about yours!
-The children enrolled on the Compassion programme have an eager interest in their sponsors and love to hear about your family, experiences and cultures.
+Well, as much as you’re interested in the child you sponsor's life, they’re equally curious about yours!
+The children enrolled on the Compassion programme have an eager interest in their sponsors, and love hearing about your family, experiences and cultures.

 So, share something you’re thankful to God for and give the child you sponsor a valued insight into your life.

-For example: During this last year, I’ve been so grateful for my church family.
-We meet on Sundays to pray and sing and learn from the Bible, then we share coffee and biscuits and have a good chat.
-I’m so grateful for Christian friends to have fun with and who support me by praying for me or helping — when I was ill earlier this year, my church friends phoned me and offered to bring me some shopping.
-I felt very loved and supported.
+For example: I’m grateful for Christian friends who are fun to be with and who support me, whether it’s through prayer or practical help.
+When I was ill earlier this year, my church friends phoned to check in and offered to bring me some shopping.
+I felt very loved and cared for.

-2. How you’re praying for your sponsored child
+2. How you’re praying for them and their family

-For many of the children and families we serve, the soaring cost of living and food insecurity have hit hard.
-We suggest reminding the child you sponsor that you’re praying specifically for him or her during these times of uncertainty.
+For many of the children and families we serve, the cost of living and ongoing food insecurity have hit hard.
+You can encourage the child you sponsor that you’re praying specifically for him or her during times of uncertainty.

-You could write out your specific prayers for your sponsored child’s health and safety.
+You could write specific prayers for the child you sponsor’s health and safety.

-For example: I am praying for you and all that you’ll experience in the year ahead.
-I pray that you and your family will be kept safe and well, and that you’ll know God’s deep love for each of you.
+For example: I’m praying for you and all that lies ahead this year.
+I pray that you and your family stay safe and well, and that you know how deeply God loves each of you.

-I pray that God gives you all good health and financial stability, and I pray that even in difficult times, you will find God helps you and is always with you.
-He promises never to leave us, which I find comforting when I’m worried or facing a challenge.
+I’m asking God to bless you with good health and financial stability, and to be especially close in any difficult moments.
+God promises never to leave us.
+I find that so comforting whenever I’m feeling worried or I'm facing a challenge.

 3. Why you love Christmas and how you’re celebrating this year